hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 A `route_configuration_override_action` block supports the following:

+->**NOTE:** While `cache_duration`, `cache_behavior` and `query_string_caching_behavior` do have default values, if you do not define these properties in your configuration file you will receive a diff during plan.

-* `cache_duration` - (Required) When Cache behavior is set to `Override` or `SetIfMissing`, this field specifies the cache duration to use.
+* `cache_duration` - (Optional) When Cache behavior is set to `Override` or `SetIfMissing`, this field specifies the cache duration to use.
 The maximum duration is 366 days specified in the `d.HH:MM:SS` format(e.g. `365.23:59:59`).
 If the desired maximum cache duration is less than 1 day then the maximum cache duration should be specified in the `HH:MM:SS` format(e.g. `23:59:59`).

-* `cdn_frontdoor_origin_group_id` - (Optional) The origin group resource ID that the request should be routed to.
-This overrides the configuration specified in the Frontdoor endpoint route.
+* `cdn_frontdoor_origin_group_id` - (Optional) The Front Door Origin Group resource ID that the request should be routed to.
+This overrides the configuration specified in the Front Door Endpoint route.

 * `forwarding_protocol` - (Optional) The forwarding protocol the request will be redirected as.
 This overrides the configuration specified in the route to be associated with.
 Possible values include `MatchRequest`, `HttpOnly` or `HttpsOnly`.
 Defaults to `MatchRequest`.
 Possible values include `HttpOnly`, `HttpsOnly` or `MatchRequest`.
 Defaults to `MatchRequest`.